bjin01/spmigration/README.md

  Enter the target service pack version e.g. sp4 , of course you can jump from sp3 to sp5 as well.
  ```
+ ## Enhancements for future version
+ * adding verbosity
+ * make the number of upgradable packages adjustable as input parameter
+ * major coming feature: web interface for selecting the systems, channels and certain flags
+ * oh yes, maybe some documentation